awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/100_AWS_Resource_Optimization/Lab_Guide.md

 *prices are from US-Virginia (Nov 2019)*

-If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from originally *2,534 recommendations to 183* with *$38,464 per month in potential savings*.
+If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from originally *2,534 recommendations to 22* with *$6,362 per month in potential savings*.

-**Group 3:** Current generation instances (Filters: Recommended Actions = “Modify” AND OldGen = “0” AND TooSmall = “0”)
+**Group 3:** Current generation instances

+Filter the data on **Recommended Actions = “Modify”** AND **OldGen = “0”** AND **TooSmall = “0”**

+The filter on **Recommended Instance Type 1 Projected CPU < 40%** should still be in place.

+Sort the data by **Recommended Instance Type 1 Estimated Savings = Largest to smallest**

-Finally let’s select underutilized resources from the current, most modern generation.
+This will select underutilized resources from the current, most modern generation.
 We recommend sorting them by potential savings to make sure you are prioritizing the instances that will provide larger savings first.

 ![Images/ResourceOpt11.png](Images/ResourceOpt11.png)

 Also, do not forget to check the other recommended instance types (columns U to AD); Amazon EC2 Resource Optimization will recommend up to 3 instances for each resource moving from a more conservative recommendation (the first recommendation) to a more aggressive and higher savings recommendation (second and third recommendations).

-If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from originally *2,534 recommendations to 305* with *$38,693 per month in potential savings*.
+If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from originally *2,534 recommendations to 22* with *$4,879.56 per month in potential savings*.

-## 4. Actionig on the recommendations<a name="act_resource_opt"></a>
+## 4. Action the recommendations<a name="act_resource_opt"></a>
-During this lab exercise, we learned how to prioritize the right sizing recommendations with the goal of identifying low complexity and high savings recommendations. **We initially started with 2,534 recommendations with a potential saving of $86,627 but we managed to identify the top 723 cases (29%) with lowest complexity that together add up to $81,965 or 95% of the overall potential saving**.
+During this lab exercise, we learned how to prioritize the right sizing recommendations with the goal of identifying low complexity and high savings recommendations.
+We initially **started with 2,534 recommendations** with a potential **saving of $86,627** but we managed to identify the **top 60 cases** with lowest complexity that together add up to **$14,699.56** of the overall potential saving.

 *Group 1 (Idle)* and *Group 2 (Previous Generation)* are the less complex cases where you may want to start the right sizing exercises for your organization.
 As you gain more confidence and learn how to develop a regular process for right sizing, your organization will be able to rapidly act on *Group 3 (Current/modern generation)* and other cases.